 Beta downloads of ACDSee Pro for Mac are available at www.acdsee.com/proformac.
-Already, more than 2,800 devoted Mac users have signed on to participate in the beta period and provide feedback to ACD Systems developers for use in formulating the final version, which is set for release in 2010.
+Already, more than 1,700 devoted Mac users have signed on to participate in the trial period and provide feedback to ACD Systems developers for use in formulating the final version, which is set for release in early 2010.
 To further bring Mac enthusiasts into the development process, ACD Systems compiled an advisory panel of 50 users to solicit insights on key workflow features that professional and advanced amateur photographers want and need.

-"The number of photographers utilizing Macs is growing, and now these dedicated Mac followers can take advantage of photo management software features that have, up until now, been limited to PC systems," said Tarjin Rahman, product manager for ACD Systems.
-"ACDSee Pro for Mac is the integrated image viewing, managing and editing solution that helps photographers take control of their workflow."
+“The number of photographers utilizing Macs is growing, and now these dedicated Mac followers can take advantage of photo management software features that have, up until now, been limited to PC systems,” said Tarjin Rahman, product manager for ACD Systems.
+“ACDSee Pro for Mac is an integrated image viewing, managing and editing solution that helps photographers make more time for photography.”

 Unlike catalog-based photo applications, ACDSee Pro for Mac skips the cumbersome step of importing files that are already on a hard drive or connected device.
 ACDSee Pro automatically detects external devices, including cameras, photo frames and memory cards, and allows users to simply drag and drop images onto a hard drive.